iCre8/azureFlask-ml/README.md

 ![File Execution Results](./imgs/make_predict_results.png)

 ## Application Enhancements
-1. Create a user input to allow users to enter values
+1. Create a user input field to allow users to enter values
+2. Add HTML5 & CSS3 formatting to pages to center the input field
+3. Add Descriptive Text to explain the project details with optional github links
-2. Add about us or about app page to educate the user
+4. Add about us or about app page to educate the user
-3. Allow multiple data types selection for the prediction algorithm
+5. Allow multiple data types selection for the prediction algorithm
-4. Use predicition alogorithm backend to remove script dependancies
+6. Use predicition alogorithm backend to remove script dependancies

 ## Demo